memopussle/todolist-API/README.md

 - store the first ajax GET reuqest in a function and call that function at the end in order to push it to HTML after a new task is created

 VI.
 Remove a task

+VII.
+Mark a task as complete using PUT request

+VIII.
+Mark a task as active